 How does it work?

-For two weeks, you'll live on our beautiful campus and study with Elmhurst's exceptional math and science faculty.
+For ten days, you'll live on our beautiful campus and study with Elmhurst's exceptional math and science faculty.
 Classes will be held in a block schedule and cover topics such as advanced biology, chemistry, and math.
 You'll attend classes every day from 9:00 a.m. to 3:00 p.m., but you'll also have plenty of time for fun outside the classroom.

 Who's it for?

 The program is ideal for students in high school who are considering careers in fields like mathematics, biology, chemistry, medicine, and nursing.
 Minimally, students should have taken coursework in algebra, geometry, biology and chemistry.

 Classes expand on what you've already learned during your first two years of high school.
 You will sharpen your skills in advanced algebra, and trigonometry, and discover the real-world applications of math and science.

 You'll have plenty of opportunities to use computers and the Internet to explore math and science.
 You'll get familiar with major software packages used in math and science, including Derive, PCSolve, Mathematica, and Maple.

 But that's not all.
 You'll also gain the skills and confidence to excel, in college and beyond.
 And you'll experience campus life at a great college with an expanding reputation for excellence.
 You'll meet our top-notch faculty, get to know Elmhurst students, and gain confidence in your ability to succeed in college.

 The Academy is under the direction of Elmhurst College Professor of Mathematics, Dr. Evans Afenya, and classes are taught by our outstanding math and science faculty.
 In class and out, you will work closely with Elmhurst faculty members and students, forming teams to explore issues in mathematics, biology, chemistry, and physics.